BarganConstantin/Algorithms/README.md

 <br/>

-## Execution time in different situations
+## Empirical analysis of this algorithms

 &nbsp;&nbsp;&nbsp;&nbsp;After studying, analyzing and implementing the proposed sorting algorithms, we could reach certain conclusions regarding the efficiency of each, because each has certain advantages, but also certain disadvantages.
 <br/>